-One example of such phenomenon is vestibular sensation, in which one’s normal sense of balance is replaced by illusions of motion similar to the feelings of levitation reported in spiritual literature as well as the sensation of vertigo.
+Vestibular sensations, in which one’s normal sense of balance is replaced by illusions of motion (similar to the feelings of levitation reported in spiritual literature), as well as vertigo offer examples of such phenomena.
 Transient “visions’, whose content includes motifs that also appear in near-death experiences and alien abduction scenarios have also appeared (4).
 Positive affectual parasthesias (electric-like buzzes in the body) have occurred.
 Another experience that has been elicited neuromagnetically is bursts of emotion, most commonly fear and joy.
 Although the content of these experiences can be quite striking, the way they present themselves is much more ordinary.
 It approximates the “twilight state’ between waking and sleep called hypnogogia.
 This can produce brief, fleeting visions, feelings that the bed is moving, rocking, floating or sinking.
 Electric-buzz like somatic sensations and hearing an inner voice call one’s name can also occur in hypnogogia.
 The range of experiences it can produce is quite broad.
 If all signals produced the same phenomena, then it would be difficult to conclude that these magnetic signals approximate the postulated endogenous neuromagnetic signals that create alterations in State.
 In fact, the former produce a wide variety of phenomena.
 One such signal makes some women apprehensive, another doesn’t (5).
 One signal creates such strong vestibular sensations that one can’t stand up.
 Another doesn’t.

 If exposing the temporal lobes to magnetic signals can induce alterations in States, then it seems reasonable to suppose that States find part of their neural basis in our postulated neuromagnetic signals, arising out of the temporal lobes.